-- Anything referring to patients, clinical sites, and/or preceptors - Display of vulgar language - Display of language, photographs, or videos that imply disrespect for any individual or group because

-- of age, race, gender, sexual identity, sex, ethnicity, or sexual orientation - Presentation of personal photographs or photographs of others that may reasonably be interpreted as condoning irresponsible use of alcohol, substance abuse, or sexual promiscuity
+- Anything referring to patients, clinical sites, and/or preceptors - Display of vulgar language - Display of language, photographs, or videos that imply disrespect for any individual or group because of age, race, gender, sexual identity, sex, ethnicity, or sexual orientation - Presentation of personal photographs or photographs of others that may reasonably be interpreted as condoning irresponsible use of alcohol, substance abuse, or sexual promiscuity your networking site.

-Please be aware that no privatization measure is perfect and that undesignated persons may still gain access to your networking site.
 A site such as YouTube is completely open to the public.
 Future employers often view such networking sites when considering potential candidates for employment.
 Therefore, think carefully before you post any information on a website or application.
 Always be modest, respectful, and professional in your actions.